 Other specific CE training required: Tennessee statutory and chiropractic regulatory Jurisprudence

-CONDITIONS FOR RECIPROCITY/ENDORSEMENT: Granted only on an individual basis.
-All applicants are required to take the SPEC if they have not had Parts I-IV & PT of NBCE
+CONDITIONS FOR RECIPROCITY/ENDORSEMENT: Per board rules, all applicants are required to take the SPEC if that have not has Parts I-IV & PT of NBCE.

 EXAMINATIONS ADMINISTERED BY STATE: An oral interview with a board member before approval for a license as part of the final application process.

 |NATIONAL BOARD EXAMINATIONS

 Part II: Required